Azure/bicep-types-az/generated/app_0/microsoft.app/2025-10-02-preview/types.md

 ## Configuration
 ### Properties
 * **activeRevisionsMode**: 'Labels' | 'Multiple' | 'Single' | string: ActiveRevisionsMode controls how active revisions are handled for the Container app:
-<list><item>Single: Only one revision can be active at a time.
-Traffic weights cannot be used.
-This is the default.</item><item>Multiple: Multiple revisions can be active, including optional traffic weights and labels.</item><item>Labels: Only revisions with labels are active.
-Traffic weights can be applied to labels.</item></list>
+<list><item>Multiple: multiple revisions can be active.</item><item>Single: Only one revision can be active at a time.
+Revision weights can not be used in this mode.
+If no value if provided, this is the default.</item></list>
 * **dapr**: [Dapr](#dapr): Dapr configuration for the Container App.
 * **identitySettings**: [IdentitySettings](#identitysettings)[]: Optional settings for Managed Identities that are assigned to the Container App.
 If a Managed Identity is not specified here, default settings will be used.
 * **ingress**: [Ingress](#ingress): Ingress configurations.